anya-alyssa/2509375-2505790-FinalProject/README.txt

 or the doors.
 Due to time, this was difficult.
 Not only this I wanted some objetcs to change when unlucked or an image was taken/put back, for example the bookshelves had different states (found in images) but I did not have time to implemement this.
 I also would have liked the character to actually appear in the direction they were factng but did not have time to implement this.
+I would have liked all of the ending and the main menu screens, etc. to have proper artwork.

 Finally I would have liked to make a more in depth ghost, where it patrols around the house and has a complex path finding algorithm.
 When the ghost comes the player has to hide, which also means adding a hiding system which I would